 The Camoin House is the last representative of the ancient brotherhood of master Marseillan cardmakers.

 The Camoin playing card factory was founded in 1760 in Marseilles by Nicolas Conver, Master Cartier, who possessed the wisdom of much earlier masters such as François Chosson (1672).
-In the 19th century, the Camoin House gathered the legacies of the other master cardmakers of Marseilles and became thus the last guardian of this cultural heritage.
+In the 19th century, the Camoin House gathered the cultural heritage of the other master cardmakers of Marseilles and became thus the last guardian of this cultural heritage.